 Raising money doesn't have to be boring.

-We organise multiple events throughout the year, including Girls Night Out, our sponsored walk around Bury St Edmunds, and The Edge, a cycle challenge of varying distances through the beautiful Suffolk countryside.
+We organise multiple events throughout the year, including the Sunset Walk around Bury St Edmunds and The Edge cycle ride throughout beautiful Suffolk.
 Or if you prefer something exhilarating, we organise a Skydive day.
 It's not all adrenaline, though.
-In the summer months, a whole host of blooming beautiful gardens open their gates for us during Open Garden events, and we have other events throughout the year too.
+In the summer, a whole host of blooming beautiful gardens open their gates for us during Open Garden events

-There's always something happening to get involved with, to find out more visit: www.stnicholashospice.org.uk/events
+There's always something happening to get involved with, to find out more visit: www.stnh.org.uk/events